urosmiha/Simple_File_Transfer_Protocol/README.md

 - Tets
 - Write readme with test process

+# Genreal Commands
+- On the client side the user is required to enter the commands.
+- The command must be 4 characters long, otherwise the server will return an error.

+### Wrong Command
+- Command: _COMMAND_ (Or anything that is not a standard commnad)
+- Server: _-Invalid Command_
+- Command: _USR_ (Or anything that is shorter than4 characters)
+- Server: _-Invalid Command_
+- Command: _USER_ (Note that there is no space after you type USER)
+- Server: _-Invalid Cmmand_
+- Command: _DONE_
+- Server: _Bye_

 # User Credentials
 - Please ensure that on the server side there is a directory called '_admin_'.
 - Inside that directory there shuld be a text file _users.txt_ which contains all the usernames, accounts and passwords.